Lower & Middle Falls, Rochester

 Park in the Maplewood Park parking lot on the left.

-Alternate viewing: You can view this falls from the other side via the RG&E access road on the east side of the falls.
+Alternate viewing for Lower Falls: You can view this falls from the other side via the RG&E access road on the east side of the falls.

-Use Google Directions to get the Seth Green Blvd.
+Use Google Maps to get the Seth Green Blvd.